 The recommended Childhood and Adolescent Immunization Schedule for July to December 2004 has been released by the Advisory Committee on Immunization Practices (ACIP), the American Academy of Family Physicians (AAFP), and the American Academy of Pediatrics (AAP).

 Genevieve W. Ressel

-The Joint Panel of the American Academy of Family Physicians (AAFP) and the American College of Physicians (ACP), in collaboration with the Johns Hopkins Evidence-Based Practice Center, systematically reviewed the available evidence on the management of newly detected atrial...
+The Joint Panel of the American Academy of Family Physicians (AAFP) and the American College of Physicians (ACP) have developed recommendations for adult patients with first-detected atrial fibrillation.

 Carrie Morantz, Brian Torrey